Physical Therapy, DPT

 Students subject to RWAR/SAP must appeal both RWAR/SAP by sending one form, which addresses both RWAR and SAP issues.
 This is done via the Academic Censure form located on the Marquette Central academic forms website.
 The form includes all of the required information students must submit in order to have their appeal reviewed.

-• The form is submitted to Marquette Central (see bottom of form for methods of submission).
+- The form is submitted to Marquette Central (see bottom of the form for methods of submission).
 Completed appeal forms are then forwarded to the chairperson of the Department of Physical Therapy.
 The department chairperson, in consultation with the Academic Standards Committee, has the final decision on all RWAR/SAP appeals.
 The Academic Standards Committee may require a hearing with students.
 See appeal hearing procedures in the Physical Therapy Student Handbook.

-• If the appeal is approved, students are 'Reinstated on Probation' and the Academic Standards Committee establishes an academic probation plan for them to regain their satisfactory academic and degree progress standing, and their eligibility for financial aid is restored.
+- If the appeal is approved, students are 'Reinstated on Probation' and the Academic Standards Committee establishes an academic probation plan for them to regain their satisfactory academic and degree progress standing, and their eligibility for financial aid is restored.

-• The plan must be measurable and ensure that students are able to meet Marquette's SAP standards by a specific point in time.
+- The plan must be measurable and ensure that students are able to meet Marquette's SAP standards by a specific point in time.
 Plans should include courses to be taken, expected grades and a time frame to complete the outlined objectives.

-• The plan is monitored by the department (Academic Standards Committee).
+- The plan is monitored by the department (Academic Standards Committee).

-• Should students not fulfill all of their academic obligations as outlined in the academic probation plan, their performance is evaluated by the committee and a determination is made as to whether the College Academic Alert (see below) process is instituted; however, students are again coded with SAP for that term.
+- Should students not fulfill all of their academic obligations as outlined in the academic probation plan, their performance is evaluated by the committee and a determination is made as to whether the College Academic Alert (see below) process is instituted; however, students are again coded with SAP for that term.

 Physical Therapy Probation and College Academic Alert (CAA)

-Failure to meet requirements of probation may lead to College Academic Alert (dismissal from the program).
+Failure to meet the requirements of probation may lead to a College Academic Alert (dismissal from the program).
 Conditions of probation may be prescribed in writing when good academic standing is not maintained (via a hearing).
 Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action at any time during the program.
 All students where conditions of probation have been established are subject to committee review and possible CAA action should they fail to fulfill the specific terms.

 In addition, any instance of failing to meet academic standards, regardless of a GPA of 2.670, may result in a College Academic Alert (CAA) action.

 Students placed on College Academic Alert cannot register for subsequent courses in the Physical Therapy program and may be removed from any such classes for future terms in which they are registered.
 Students are notified by letter or email of the committee’s decision and of the appeal process.
-Undergraduate students that are not allowed to continue in the Physical Therapy program but remain in good standing at the university, are allowed to continue in their undergraduate degree course of study.
+Undergraduate students who are not allowed to continue in the Physical Therapy program but remain in good standing at the university are allowed to continue in their undergraduate degree course of study.

 Academic Dismissal – Professional Integrity